neutralpearl/-neutralpearl-.github.io/landing-page/README.md

 ## Usage

-To view this repo as website, go to https://neutralpearl.github.io/landing-page/index.hrml
+To view this repo as website, go to https://neutralpearl.github.io/landing-page/index.hml

 ## Development

-Implementation strategy TK
+Project is built upon starter page

 ## License & Attributions